oliverwm1/zarrdump/README.rst

         longname:  surface temperature
         units:     K

-Diagnostic information will also be printed for zarr arrays or zarr groups which do not represent xarray datasets:
+Diagnostic information can also be printed for zarr arrays or zarr groups which do not represent xarray datasets by using the `--zarr` flag:
 ::

-    $ zarrdump group.zarr
+    $ zarrdump --zarr group.zarr
     Name        : /
     Type        : zarr.hierarchy.Group
     Read-only   : False